-The Manchester Water Safety Partnership held free lifesaving training to bars and businesses in Manchester as part of the national Drowning Prevention Week (23 -29 April).
+The Manchester Water Safety Partnership held free lifesaving training to bars and businesses in Manchester as part of the national Drowning Prevention Week (23 to 29 April 2018).

 The training, which is regularly offered to waterside businesses, was delivered by Greater Manchester Fire and Rescue Service and supported by the Manchester Water Safety Partnership.
 It raises awareness amongst bar and door security staff about how to recognise and support those most at risk, as well as how to help rescue people who have got into difficulty in the water.